ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ## Leo Manifest - target section

-To lay the foundation for future of the Leo ecosystem and start integrating information about programs compatibility we suggest adding two new fields to the new `[target]` section of the Leo Manifest: `proving_system` and `curve`.
+To lay the foundation for the future of the Leo ecosystem and start integrating information about programs compatibility we suggest adding two new fields to the new `[target]` section of the Leo Manifest: `proving_system` and `curve`.

-Currently, Leo compiler only supports `Groth16` for proving system and `Bls12_377` for curve, they are meant to be default values in Leo Manifest.
+Currently, the Leo compiler only supports `Groth16` for the proving system and `Bls12_377` for the curve, they are meant to be default values in Leo Manifest.

 ```toml
 [project]